nim-lang/Nim/doc/tut3.rst

     let b = "ld!"
     a & b

-For macros this way of calling is useful for example to implement an embedded domain specific language.
-Syntax trees of arbitrary complexity can be passed to macros with this notation.
+For macros this way of calling is very useful; syntax trees of arbitrary complexity can be passed to macros with this notation.

 The Syntax Tree
 ---------------